 Know that I'm here for you to encourage you and equip you with tools to overcome what you never thought would be possible.
 Reaching out is a courageous first step in investing in a better, fuller life for yourself.
 I would be honored to be a part of your journey.
 Please feel free to reach out via email or phone to see if I'd be a good fit for you.

 Allie Labrousse, a LPC Intern in the State of Oregon, graduated in May 2019 with her M.A. in Clinical Mental Health Counseling from George Fox University.
 In 2016, she graduated with her B.S. in Organizational Communication with a minor in Psychology from University of Portland.
 Allie earned Level I Restoration Therapy Certification from Fuller Seminary in 2018.
-Other notable trainings include Dialectical Behavior Therapy and Trauma-Informed Cognitive Behavioral Therapy in 2017 from George Fox University.
+She also provides Cognitive Processing Therapy (CPT) for individuals with PTSD.
 Allie has a passion for helping others with anxiety disorders.